 9.2.4.
-The UCC rules regarding the use of parol evidence regarding the modification of a contract subsequent to its formation are found at UCC § 2-209, and are discussed at Section 9.3.
+The UCC rules regarding the use of parol evidence regarding the modification of a contract subsequent to its formation are found at § 2-209, and are discussed at Section 9.3.

 Problem 9-1.
-What types of contradictory evidence are suppressed by the UCC § 2-202 parol evidence rule, if (1) there are terms in a confirmatory memoranda to which the parties agree or (2) a writing intended as the final expression of their agreement?
+What types of contradictory evidence are suppressed by the § 2-202 parol evidence rule, if (1) there are terms in a confirmatory memoranda to which the parties agree or (2) a record intended as the final expression of their agreement?

-\\\\ prior oral agreements
+prior oral agreements

-\\\\ prior written agreements
+prior agreements in a record

-\\\\ contemporaneous oral agreements
+contemporaneous oral agreements

-\\\\ contemporaneous written agreements
+contemporaneous agreements in a record

-\\\\\ oral agreements arising after contract formation
+oral agreements arising after contract formation

 written agreements arising after contract formation

 Problem 9-2.
-A written contract for the sale of a car specifies that payments shall be made on the 1st day of each month for 12 months.
+A contract in a record for the sale of a car specifies that payments shall be made on the 1st day of each month for 12 months.
 By telephone conversations afterwards, the car dealer agrees to accept payments on the 15th of each month.
-Is evidence of the telephone conversation suppressed by UCC § 2-202?
+Is evidence of the telephone conversation suppressed by § 2-202?
 Why or why not?

 9.2.5.
-In addition to the common law exceptions (see 9.1.3), the UCC itself provides two important exceptions to the parol evidence rule at UCC § 2-202(a) and (b).
-Under § 2-202(a), the writings of the parties may always be explained or supplemented by course of dealing, usage of trade, or course of performance.
+In addition to the common law exceptions (see 9.1.3), the UCC itself provides two important exceptions to the parol evidence rule at § 2-202(a) and (b).
+Under § 2-202(a), the record of the parties' agreement may always be explained or supplemented by course of dealing, usage of trade, or course of performance.
 This exception does not, at least on its face, allow contradictory terms; it only allows explanation of existing terms or supplementation of existing terms.
 As illustrated in the following case, it is not always easy to distinguish between terms that "explain or supplement" versus terms that contradict.

 Columbia Nitrogen Corp. v.
 Royster Co.

 451 F.2d 3 (4th Cir.
 1971)